Bitmap checkpoint comparer Interfaces

 A string that contains configuration input for the custom comparer.
 This is the string displayed in the Input box in the advanced settings in the Bitmap Checkpoint Properties dialog box.

 The string can be the default configuration string that the custom comparer provides to UFT One in the GetDefaultConfigurationString method described below, or an input string entered by the UFT One user.

-The bstrConfiguration string can have any format you choose (XML, comma separated, ini file style, and so on).
+The bstrConfiguration string can have any format you choose (XML, comma separated, or ini file style).
 Make sure that the default configuration string returned by the GetDefaultConfigurationString method matches the format expected in the CompareBitmaps method.
 Additionally, make sure that the documentation you provide for your custom comparer explains the format that the UFT One user must use when editing this string in the Input box.

 A text string (output).

 A string that contains information about the results of the bitmap comparison.
 UFT One displays this string in the run results.

 A bitmap (created by the custom comparer) that reflects the difference between the actual and expected bitmaps.
 UFT One displays this bitmap in the run results along with the actual and expected bitmaps.